LORD BYRON

 CB: Byronnne!! - you have tripped and banged your head (shakes his head violently)

-B: We shall go to Sunday Service - 'ere merrily sing psalms with the Blessed in the other world - and the Southwell belles in bonnets and peeping ankles! where is my bath? where oh where is my Mary?
+B: We shall go to Sunday Service - 'ere merrily sing psalms with the Blessed in the other world - and with the Southwell belles in bonnets and peeping ankles!
+Where is my bath?
+Where oh where is my Mary?

 Boatswain barks

-JP(medically assess situation): Yes - we are in Status Religiosus - the last and most severe in concussive terms
+JP(medically assesses situation): Yes - we are in Status Religiosus - the last and most severe in concussive terms

 CB: This is what comes of his foregoing dinner - just to make himself thinner!